Increased weight loss, improved bone density, increase balance and blood flow…

-The mechanical movement of the vibration probably helps with lymphatic flow which may indirectly improve tissue levels of medications, nutrients and blood flow.
+The mechanical movement of the vibration probably helps with the lymphatic flow which may indirectly improve tissue levels of medications, nutrients, and blood flow.

 The vibrations are likely working at the cellular level to some degree as well, but this idea is less understood.